This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-These photos and instructions help you visualize how to make a small zucchini lasagna.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and steps show you how to layer this no noodle zucchini lasagna.
+See the recipe card below for ingredient amounts and full instructions.

-3. Mix the Cheese: In a small bowl, combine ricotta and half of the Parmesan cheese.
+3. Mix the ricotta.
+In a small bowl, stir the ricotta together with the Parmesan.

 three slices of zucchini laying on the bottom of a small red baking dish next to an unbaked zucchini lasagna topped with cheese.

-1. Bake: Place the baking dish on a sheet pan to catch drips.
-Bake for 30 minutes, until the cheese is melted and bubbly.
+1. Bake.
+Set the dish on a sheet pan to catch any drips.
+Bake at 350°F (177°C) for 30 minutes, until the cheese is melted and bubbly.

 Expert Tips